Neuberger Berman Real Estate Securities Income Fund Inc. (NRO) to Issue Monthly Dividend of $0.03 on June 28th

 Neuberger Berman Real Estate Securities Income Fund Inc. (NYSEAMERICAN:NRO – Get Free Report) declared a monthly dividend on Friday, May 31st, Wall Street Journal reports.
-Stockholders of record on Monday, June 17th will be given a dividend of 0.0312 per share on Friday, June 28th.
-This represents a $0.37 dividend on an annualized basis and a dividend yield of 11.21%.
-The ex-dividend date of this dividend is Monday, June 17th.
+Shareholders of record on Monday, June 17th will be given a dividend of 0.0312 per share on Friday, June 28th.
+This represents a $0.37 annualized dividend and a yield of 11.21%.
+The ex-dividend date is Monday, June 17th.

 About Neuberger Berman Real Estate Securities Income Fund